JonathanPham/svFSI/README.md

 ## Features

 `svFSI` provides the capability to model a variety of physics, such as heat transfer, convection, fluid, structure and electrophysiology.
-It also provides options for each physics to cater to the users diverse needs.
+It also provides options for each physics to cater to the users' diverse needs.

 1. Available isochoric constitutive models for the structure equation
    | *Abbreviation* |   *Full name*                    |